Headline graphs are from Creative Commons. Oscar the Octopus is an uncopyrighted original art work created by Walter Elias Disney.

 Admittedly, coming up with a rule set for allowing Scrum Masters to multi-task is dangerous.
 There are always those managers who will find some loophole to excuse doing something they shouldn’t do.
 So, I publish the following graph with hesitation.[1]
 Although there may be other factors, this graph focuses on the complexity of the situation (team discipline and project complexity) and on the skills of the Scrum Master.

 The premise of this graph is that simple systems with highly disciplined teams possibly can do with a (minimum) half-time Scrum Master without constraining that person to merely a Facilitator.
 Larger and complex projects, or those with less disciplined teams, still need a full-time Scrum Master.
+(Really large projects may actually be doing something other than Scrum while keeping the terminology.)

 The X axis is project complexity,. going from simple to highly complex.
 Scrum Master skills are along the Y axis, going from novice to highly experienced.
 A junior Scum Master (even with a coach) can’t handle the needs of even a fairly simple project part-time.
 Even if the development team is highly disciplined, a junior scrum master runs the risk of falling back on facilitation skills in order to remain relevant among the fast-paced work going on around him.